This story was produced with support from REI. REI Kalispell is now open at 2270 Highway 93 North.

 I’ve been an Ahnu loyalist for three years.
 Since day one, Ahnu boots have been as comfortable as a broken-in pair of your most supportive sneakers.
 They have dual-density midsoles and removable insoles that provide stable cushioning, and I’ve never gotten a blister on any mile.

 The waterproof membranes and leather exterior and the Vibram Megagrip outsole hold strong.
-My feet stayed dry through puddles and hours caked in snow while romping around GNP.
+My feet stayed dry through puddles and hours caked in snow while romping around the snowy mountains.

 I’m so happy I bought these “Backpacker Magazine Gear Hall of Fame 2017” microspikes.
-The Avalanche Lake trail is popular, and high traffic packed down the trail into ice for most of the way.
-I began the first half-mile of the trail very slowly without the spikes, thinking they were a little excessive.
+The trail I chose is popular, and high traffic packed down the trail into ice for most of the way.
+I began the first half-mile very slowly without the spikes, thinking they were a little excessive.
 That was until I slipped on a patch of ice.
 No one saw my Jerry moment and for that, I’m grateful.

 After learning the hard way, I grabbed the drawstring pouch I stashed in my pocket containing the MICROspikes (about the size of a baseball and weighing only 11 ounces).
 Each microspike is low profile, with twelve 3/8-inch hardened stainless-steel spikes per foot.

 Once I pulled them over my hiking boots with the easy heel tabs, it was clear I wouldn’t be taking them off until I reached the car.
 The integrated toe bales hold the spikes securely in place and I imagine they are easy to use with almost any shoes.
 I confidently hiked on ice at a swift pace to the lake and back with superb traction.